OneManRepo/notion2memos/README.md

 The tool tracks processed pages in `~/.notion2memos/state.json` to support resuming.
 Use `notion2memos reset` to clear this state.

+## How It Works

+### Content Transformation

+1. **Page Title**: Becomes the H1 header in the memo
+2. **Headers**: Original headers shift down one level (H1→H2, H2→H3, H3→H4)
+3. **Tags**: Automatically generated from:
+   - Parent database name (e.g., pages in "Tagebuch" database get `#tagebuch` tag)
+   - Parent page hierarchy (excluding date-pattern titles like "08.12.
+Something")
+   - Tags are sanitized: spaces and dots become underscores
+4. **Timestamp**: Preserves the original Notion creation time
+5. **Long Content**: Pages exceeding 8192 characters are automatically split into multiple memos with:
+   - Numbered titles: `Original Title (1/2)`, `Original Title (2/2)`
+   - Continuation markers: `...` at split points
+   - Sequential timestamps (5 seconds apart)

+### Performance

+- **Caching**: Parent pages and databases are cached to minimize API calls
+- **Rate Limiting**: Respects Notion's 3 requests/second limit
+- **Progress Tracking**: Real-time progress bar shows migration status

 ## Limitations

-- Only migrates simple text notes with basic formatting
-- Nested pages are treated as separate pages
-- Databases are not fully supported
-- Some Notion block types are not yet implemented (images, embeds, etc.)
+- Some Notion block types are not yet implemented (images, embeds, tables, etc.)
-- Requires pages to be explicitly shared with the integration
+- Requires pages to be explicitly shared with the Notion integration
+- Memos has a 8192 character limit per memo (automatically handled by splitting)
+- Nested pages are treated as separate pages with parent tags

 ## Contributing